-In addition, Employers must file an information return with the IRS by March 2, 2015 (since February 28, 2015 falls on a weekend), or by March 31, 2015 for Employers filing electronically.
+In addition, Employers must file an information return with the IRS by February 29, 2016 or by March 31, 2016 for Employers filing electronically.
 Companies filing 250 or more information statements in a year (determined separately with respect to Form 3921 and Form 3922 and not aggregated between them for purposes of this 250 threshold) must file these forms electronically.
 The information returns must be filed on Form 3921 for ISO transactions and Form 3922 for ESPP transfers.
 In other words, unlike for the employee information statements, no substitute form can be used for the information returns filed with the IRS.

 The forms shown on the above links to the IRS website are for informational purposes only and cannot be used for filing since the filed Forms 3921/3922 must be scannable.
 Rather, Employers must order the official IRS forms from the IRS, either by calling 1-800-TAX-FORM (1-800-829-3676) or via on-line and the IRS will mail the Employers the scannable forms and other products.

 The failure to timely furnish the information statements, or timely file the information returns, can result in penalties to the Employer including a fine of up to $100 for each deficient statement or return, with a respective maximum calendar year penalty of $1,500,000 for deficient statements or returns (subject to certain exceptions and subject to greater penalties for intentional noncompliance).

 Keep in mind that other reporting obligations may arise upon the disposition of stock acquired under an ISO or an ESPP, including that the employee’s income from the disposition of stock may need to be reported on Form W-2.